 Looking for some great anti-inflammatory meal plans that are not just eating vegetables all day?
 Look no further.
-I’ve compiled some delicious and simple recipes from the best food bloggers around, so your two-week diet never gets dull and can fit YOUR specific body’s needs.
+I’ve compiled some delicious and simple recipes from the best food bloggers, so your two-week diet never gets dull and can fit YOUR specific body’s needs.
+But first, I want to discuss WHY inflammation happens and where you can start when healing your body of inflammation.
+Whether you’re suffering from an autoimmune disease or simply want to rid yourself of unwanted inflammation, this is your one-stop shop, all inspired by my own journey to health.

 What’s the fastest way to reduce chronic inflammation in the body?

-As a woman in her 30’s who suffers from Lyme’s disease, I know how important it is to keep inflammation down in my body to feel better.
+As a woman in her 30s who suffers from an autoimmune disease, I know how important it is to keep inflammation down in my body to feel better.
 Whether you suffer from an autoimmune disease like rheumatoid arthritis, lupus, MS, or something like diabetes or heart disease, inflammation is inflammation.
-A person’s body, whatever disease or ailment they have, will feel better when its inflammation is at a minimum.
+A person’s body, whatever disease or ailment they have, will feel better when its inflammation is minimal.

 But here’s the thing.
-It’s a challenge to figure out WHY your body is inflamed, what foods you’re reacting or allergic to, and how to keep your gut healthy so it can better digest the food you love and gather up all the nutrients your body requires.
-When your gut isn’t healthy, it leaks toxins into your blood, as well as keeps your body from absorbing the vitamins and minerals it needs.
+It’s a challenge to figure out WHY your body is inflamed, what foods you’re reacting or allergic to, and how to keep your gut healthy so it can better digest the food you love and gather all the nutrients your body requires.
+When your gut isn’t healthy, it leaks toxins into your blood, as well as keeps your body from absorbing the vitamins and minerals it needs, better known as leaky gut.
+This can lead to histamine intolerance, oxalate issues, so on and so forth.

-So what’s the fastest way to reduce inflammation?
+So what’s the fastest way to reduce inflammation and heal your gut?

-I’ve personally been on a journey the past three years to reduce inflammation in my body with a full functional doctor, and I can’t tell you how much better I feel when I eat foods that are right for my body.
+I’ve personally been on a journey for the past four years to reduce inflammation in my body with a full functional doctor, and I can tell you how much better I feel when I eat foods that are right for my body.

 One diet doesn’t fit every single person.
 And believe it or not, reducing inflammation in your body has MORE to do with your gut health than a fad diet.